CzerPDX/cs350-Algorithms-and-Complexity/README.md

 ## CS 415 - Parallel Programming (2022)

 ### Bucket Sort (C and MPI)
-These files were for practicing parallel file-IO and message-passing with several versions of bucket sort.
+These files were for practicing parallel file-IO and message-passing with bucket sort.
 They have been implemented in C and MPI.

 ### Odd-Even Sort & Producer-Consumer (Chapel)
-These files are racticing programming in the emerging parallel language, Chapel.
-You are going to write programs for two problems, oddeven sort and producer-consumer, each with two versions.
-For this assignment, all students do the same work.
+Two programs that give practicing writing software in the parallel language, Chapel.
+Oddeven sort and producer-consumer.

 ### Prime-Finding Program (C++)
-These files practice shared-memory programming in parallel with a prime-finding program.
+These project practices shared-memory programming in parallel with a prime-finding program.
 Timing data was collected and performance was also analyzed.

 ### Consumer Producer (C++ and Java)
-Two programs: Both a C++-based and Java-absed producer/consumer program for parallel threads using a queue.
+Two versions in two languages: a C++-based and a Java-based producer/consumer program using parallel threads and a queue.

 ## CS 350 - Algorithms and Complexity (2022)